AniruddhaChakraborty/Practical-Machine-Learning-Course-Project/README.md

 # Weight Lifting Exercise Prediction (Coursera Practical Machine Learning Course Project)

-## This is a repo with gh-pages branch.
+## This is a repo with the gh-pages branch.
 The HTML page can be viewed online by clicking [on this Github link.](https://aniruddhachakraborty.github.io/Practical-Machine-Learning-Course-Project/ExercisePredictionWriteup.html)

 ## R markdown, markdown and compiled HTML (Source code) files can be found in the repository itself.
 However, they can also be accessed by below links -
 * [ExercisePredictionWriteup.Rmd](https://github.com/AniruddhaChakraborty/Practical-Machine-Learning-Course-Project/blob/gh-pages/ExercisePredictionWriteup.Rmd): R markdown document for the course project, describing the analysis.